CaesarSaleh/Voice-Mintify/README.md

 # VoiceMintify

-Welcome to the ChatBot NFT Minting and Selling App!
+Welcome to the VoiceMintify!
 This application allows users to interact with a chatbot to mint and sell NFTs on the blockchain.
 The process is streamlined and user-friendly, providing a seamless experience for both minting and selling digital assets.

 ## Getting Started